cran-task-views/Agriculture/draft_agricultural_ctv.md

   [sharpshootR][] contains a compendium of utility functions supporting soils survey work including data management, summary, visualizations and conversions.For soil pedology, [aqp](https://github.com/ncss-tech/aqp/) provides a general toolkit for soil scientists: specialized data structures, soil profile summary, visualizatio, color conversion, and more.
 [SoilTaxonomy][] provides functions for parsing soil taxonomic terms.
 The ["Spatial](https://CRAN.R-project.org/view=Spatial) and [Spatio-Temporal](https://CRAN.R-project.org/view=SpatioTemporal) CRAN task views provide extensive resources in spatial statistics. [pedometrics][] has many utility functions for common analyses of soil data.

   [Soil water retention curves](http://en.wikipedia.org/wiki/Water_retention_curv) can be calculated by the [soilwater][] packages using the Van Genuchten method for soil water retention and Mualem method for hydraulic conductivity.
 [SoilR][] models soil organic matter decomposition in terrestrial ecosystems with linear and nonlinear models.
 Soil texture triangles can be graphed using [soiltexture][]; this package can also classify and transform soil texture data. [sorcering][] can be used to model soil organic carbon and soil organic nitrogen and to calculate N mineralisation rates.
 [QI][] can be used to calculate potassium intensity and exchangeability. [soiltestcorr][] has functions for conducting correlation analysis between soil test values and crop yield data.
 [SoilTesting][] provides functions for calculating soil mineral concentrations from analytical lab results. [fertplan][] provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).
 [DMMF][] implements the daily based Morgan-Morgan-Finney (DMMF) soil erosion model ([Choi et al., 2017](https://doi.org/10.3390%2Fw9040278)) for estimating surface runoff and sediment budgets from a field or a catchment on a daily basis.
+Estimation and prediction of parameters of soil hydraulic property models can be accomplished with [spsh][].

- Agriculture image features from spectral data can extracted with[ agrifeature][].
+ Agriculture image features from spectral data can extracted with [agrifeature][].
 It has functions to calculate gray level oo-occurrence matrix (GLCM), RGB-based begetative index (RGB VI) and normalized difference vegetation index (NDVI).
 Experimental units (e.g. plots) can be obtained from spectral images using [rPAex][]. [mapsRinteractive][] provides functions for working with soil point data in raster format.
 The [suitability](https://www.fao.org/land-water/databases-and-software/crop-information/en/) of specific soils for crop production can be analyzed using [soilassessment][], including soil fertility classes, soil erosion models and soil salinity classification.
 Suitability requirements are for crops grouped into cereal crops, nuts, legumes, fruits, vegetables, industrial crops, and root crops. [mpsline2][] implements a mass-preserving spline to soil attributes to make continuous down-profile estimates of attributes measured over discrete, often discontinuous depth intervals.

 ### Weed science